 Why is the College asking people to wear face coverings?

-The introduction of the face covering policy is informed by advice from senior clinicians and public health experts at the University.
-There is increasing evidence that wearing face coverings can reduce transmission of coronavirus from an infected person to others because they cover the nose and mouth, which are the main confirmed sources of transmission of virus that causes coronavirus infection.
+The face covering policy is informed by advice from the government, senior clinicians and public health experts at the University.
+Wearing face coverings can reduce transmission of coronavirus from an infected person to others because they cover the nose and mouth, which are the main confirmed sources of transmission of virus that causes coronavirus infection.

 The wearing of face coverings is to be considered a social responsibility for members of the collegiate University who can wear them, with the aim of reducing risk and providing increased reassurance to all, including those most vulnerable to serious illness.